marcuscbehrens/catbot/README.md

 1. hook up tgy-ia6c receiver via a female to female dupont cable wiring gnd, vcc and ppm to the slots marked Sbs on the f405 wing

 ## software
-1. download and burn rpanion0.7 image to a 16 gb sd card and put sd card into the pi
 1. update firmware of thy-i6s transmitter with 2.0.0.58 version from hobbyking website using a usb cable
 1. download and install mission planner for windows (yes, qgroundcontrol would also do the job but all docs on the ardupilot side are about mission planner so i bit the bullet and pulled out an old windows laptop my daughter had used in the past)
 1. enable udp port 14 withing windows firewall to allow udp traffic coming from the raspberry pi to reach the mission planner app running on Windows